School & Group Visits

 Workshop: Create glow-in-the-dark constellations and a story to match.

-Workshop: Examine properties of solar system worlds, uncover clues, and reveal the hidden planet.
+Workshop: Examine properties of solar system worlds that orbit around the sun, uncover clues in our new Orbits discovery boxes, and reveal the hidden planet.

 Planetarium show: Habitat Earth